 Home birth studies shed light on safety and other key indicators

-A number of studies demonstrate the safety of planned home birth for healthy, low-risk women with a trained attendant, such as this one from Canada, this one from the Netherlands, this one from England, and this one from New Zealand.
+A number of studies demonstrate the safety of planned home birth for healthy, low-risk pregnancies with a trained attendant, such as this one from Canada, this one from the Netherlands, this one from England, and this one from New Zealand.
 An article by Johnson and Daviss, “Outcomes of planned home births with certified professional midwives: large prospective study in North America,” is especially important in that it uses data from planned home births in the U.S., and it not only addresses safety but also looks at hospital transport rates, cesarean rates, and other statistics that families commonly ask about.
 In 2014, Cheyney released a study looking at outcomes of almost 17,000 planned home births in the United states.
 This study is a great reference for similar outcomes that I track in my practice, such as transfer rates, vaginal birth, assisted delivery, and cesarean birth rates for families planning a home birth.

 Birth statistics are becoming more freely available